Apollo–Soyuz: Historical background

+In October 1970, Soviet Academy of Sciences president Mstislav Keldysh responded to NASA Administrator Thomas O. Paine's letter proposing a cooperative space mission, and there was subsequently a meeting to discuss technical details.
+At a meeting in January 1971, U.S. President Richard Nixon's Foreign Policy Adviser Henry Kissinger enthusiastically espoused plans for the mission, and expressed these views to NASA administrator George Low: "As long as you stick to space, do anything you want to do.
+You are free to commit – in fact, I want you to tell your counterparts in Moscow that the President has sent you on this mission".

 Both sides had severe criticisms of the other side's engineering.
 Soviet spacecraft were designed with automation in mind; the Lunokhod 1 and Luna 16 were both uncrewed probes, and each Soyuz spacecraft had been designed to minimize risk due to human error by having fewer manual controls with which human operators would have to contend during flight.
-By contrast, the Apollo spacecraft was designed to be operated by humans and required highly trained astronauts in order to operate.
+By contrast, the Apollo spacecraft was designed to be operated by humans and required highly trained astronauts to operate.
 The Soviet Union criticized the Apollo spacecraft as being "extremely complex and dangerous".